-Having a Pico Dressing After a C-Section
+Using a Pico Dressing For a C-Section

 When I gave birth to Bo I was no stranger to c-sections.
 He was my third section, my second elective.
 Before I went for surgery this time, a fellow mum told me about a new type of dressing she had had on her wound that had aided the healing called a pico dressing.
 It was something I had never heard of, and at the time she had her baby (4 months before me) the community midwife hadn’t actually seen one before.
-So I think it’s fair to say they’re pretty new.
+So I think it’s fair to say at the time they were pretty new.
 However, on her positive feedback when I went for my pre-op I discussed the option with my doctor.

 A pico dressing is an adhesive dressing that comes with a battery pack that has a pump in it, which from my understanding dries out the wound, prevents infection and aids healing.
 I should state that when I originally discussed it with my doctor, he did say that my BMI wasn’t high enough, but as I had repeated infections after my last caesarean he would put one on.
-So my understanding is, at the time f my caesarean at least, that the dressing is only available to patients in certain circumstances.
+So my understanding is, at the time of my caesarean at least, that the dressing is only available to patients in certain circumstances.

 The dressing itself was a really big adhesive dressing that entirely covered my c-section scar.
 To one side was a wire with a battery pack attached.
 When you’re walking about you need to tuck the battery pack into something so it doesn’t fall to the floor.
 In hospital when I was just in a gown, I used to tuck it into the side of my knickers, and when I got home the pocket of my trousers.
 The dressing stays on for 7 days, but to shower you can just unplug the battery pack and then reattach it when it’s dry.